gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 dust-colored *deel*, and a round-faced brown girl trailing in their wake---but no one smiled or said hello.

-FIXME: Erileine stays behind.

-FIXME: introduce the boat ride.

 Forecastle's lone air dock was a weatherbeaten pine shelf, ten strides deep and forty long, whose tree-trunk railing posts doubled as stanchions.
-Tiny compared to the four-story monsters at Ruuda-in-Ruuda or Yadanapore, it was adequate for the clouds, magic carpets, and more unusual visitors the mountain received between its northern and southern berths.
+Tiny compared to those at Ruuda-in-Ruuda or Yadanapore, it was adequate for the clouds, magic carpets, and more unusual visitors the mountain received between its northern and southern berths.

-FIXME: getting on the boat
+The *Presumption* was the dock's only tenant that morning.
+She was smaller than Erileine had expected: a single mast with a furled white sail, narrow benches on either side of a low-roofed central cabin only slightly larger than a double bed, and a simple plank rudder.
+If the little boat hadn't been bobbing gently up and down in thin air, she wouldn't have given it a second look.

 Razi tossed his bag into the boat.
-As he reached for the gunwale, Thomas said, "Oh, but wait.
-What about your apprentice?"
+As he stepped over the gunwale, Thomas said, "What about your apprentice?"

-Razi's face twitched.
+Razi froze.
+His face twitched.
 "I beg your pardon?"

 Thomas raised his eyebrows innocently at Erileine.
 "Have you flown before?
 There's really nothing like it."